What is STRAW or stages of the reproductive aging workshop?

 6. At least 2-3 months before actively trying to conceive women should take a vitamin and fertility supplement like Fertilaid.
 Fertilaid for women includes all essential vitamins, folic acid, as well as Vitex Agnus Castus which are designed to improve her fertility and improve chances for a healthy pregnancy

-7. It takes sperms 3 months to be produced.
-He should take Fertilaid for men to improve the health of his sperms and aid in making the couple more fertile.
+7. It takes three months for sperm to be produced.
+He should take Fertilaid for men to improve his sperm health.

 From: Menopause, Vol. 19, No. 4, 2012